 Disaster affected people are particularly vulnerable to communicable diseases which are directly related to environmental health and behaviours.
 Public education and provision of information in behavioural changes should be carried out to reduce the occurrence and spread of communicable diseases.
 Water quality surveillance for bacteriological testing should be continued weekly in an epidemic related to water and during early phase of recovery of the disaster.
 Otherwise monthly surveillance will be adequate.
-Samples should be collected according to the national norms.
+Samples should be collected according to guidelines provided by the Medical Research Institute.

 - Diarrhoea will result due to contaminated drinking water, food or poor sanitation and unhygienic practices.
 Prompt action must be taken to ensure early treatment and prevention of further spread.
 Maintain hygienic practices. - In case of contagious diseases such as acute respiratory tract infections, eye infections and chickenpox patients should be isolated if facilities are available and referred to the area hospital if necessary.
 In case of spreading respiratory tract infections contact Epidemiology Unit and MRI for necessary technical support for prevention of spread and viral studies for accurate diagnosis. - Some disaster conditions give rise to increase in the populations of vector or nuisance species, usually insects and rodents.
 People living in temporary shelters are specially exposed and prone to diseases spread by vectors.
 Steps should be taken to control mosquito breeding to prevent and control mosquito borne diseases such as Dengue, Malaria and JE.
 Ensure maintenance of environmental sanitation.
-Appropriate advice will be provided by the Epidemiology Unit whenever necessary. - Promote camp leaders and mobile medical teams to report notifiable diseases and other contagious diseases to the local public health staff as early as possible. - In the event of any vaccine preventable disease, contact the Epidemiology Unit, Regional Epidemiologist or MOH of the area. - Routine age appropriate vaccination procedure should be continued through mobile clinics by the area field public health staff.
+Appropriate advice will be provided by the Epidemiology Unit whenever necessary. - Promote camp leaders and mobile medical teams to report notifiable diseases and other contagious diseases to the local public health staff as early as possible. - Although vaccines for disease conditions in disasters are recommended, it will not provide 100% protection but it will help to boost the immunity during epidemics such as Chickenpox, Hepatitis A and Typhoid. - Routine age appropriate vaccination procedure should be continued through mobile clinics by the area field public health staff.